jp-marques/timed-doodle-challenge/README.md

 - State: Rooms live in memory for low setup and fast iteration.
 To scale beyond one server, I’d move room state to Redis and use the Socket.IO adapter with sticky sessions.
 - Drawings: Sent as base64 strings for simplicity.
 For storage and larger images, I’d switch to binary uploads and object storage (e.g., S3) with signed URLs.
 - Frontend: React + Vite + TypeScript for fast feedback and type safety.
-- Styling: Tailwind for quick, consistent UI without heavy CSS tooling.
+- Styling: Simple hand-written CSS for a lightweight bundle.
 - Room codes: 5 characters to be easy to share; collisions are retried.
 - Validation: Guardrails on names, timers (15–300s), and chat length to prevent abuse and keep the UI stable.